michael-gh1/Addons-And-Tools-For-Blender-miHoYo-Shaders/setup_wizard/README.md

         * Hide EffectMesh (gets deleted in a later step) and EyeStar
         * Add 'UV1' UV Map to ALL meshes (I think the important one is just Body though?)
         * Resets the location and rotation bones in pose mode and sets the armature into an A-pose (this is is done because we import with `force_connect_children`)
-        * Connect the Normal Map if the texture exists for the character model
+        * Connects the Normal Map if the texture exists for the character model
     * Select the folder that contains the character model and textures. **It is assumed that the textures for the character are also in this folder.**
 2. Delete Empties
     * This step deletes Empty type objects in the scene
     * No selection needed.
 3. Import Materials
     * This step imports `miHoYo - Genshin Hair`, `miHoYo - Genshin Face`, `miHoYo - Genshin Body` and `miHoYo - Genshin Outlines`.
+    * **This step uses the cache (if enabled)** so you do not need to re-select the `miHoYo - Genshin Impact.blend` after selecting it on first use.
     * Select the root folder that contains Festivity's Shaders.
 4. Replace Default Character Model Materials (and rename)
     * This step replaces/re-assigns the default character model materials to the shader's materials.
     * Naming Convention of Genshin Materials (and their Shader nodes): `miHoYo - Genshin {Body Part}`
         * `{Body Part}` can be `Hair`, `Body`, `Dress`, `Dress1`, `Dress2`, etc.
     * Yes, this tool also handles special exceptions for characters like: `Yelan`, `Collei` and `Rosaria` who may have their `Dress` set to `Hair` instead of the usual `Body`.
-    * Select the folder that contains the character model and textures. **It is assumed that the textures for the character are also in this folder.** (Needed purely to get the character name)
+    * No selection needed.
 5. Import Character Textures
     * This step imports the character textures and assigns them to the materials imported in Step `Import Materials`.
     * Yes, this tool also handles special exceptions for characters like: `Yelan`, `Collei` and `Rosaria` who may have their `Dress` set to `Hair` instead of the usual `Body`.
-    * **This step uses the cache** so you do not need to select a folder.
+    * **This step uses the cache (if enabled)** so you do not need to select a folder.
 It uses what was selected in Step `Import Character Model` (unless you've disabled it).
 6. Import `miHoYo - Outlines`
     * This step imports the `miHoYo - Outlines` node group, which is found in the `experimental-blender-3.3` folder.
     * Select the `miHoYo - Outlines.blend` file.
+    * **This step uses the cache (if enabled)** so you do not need to re-select the `miHoYo - Outlines.blend` after selecting it on first use.
 7. Setup Outlines (Geometry Nodes)
     * This step creates and sets up the Outlines (Geometry Nodes modifier)
     * Naming Convention of Geometry Nodes: `GeometryNodes {Mesh Name}`